pactumjs/pactum/docs/mock-server.md

 ### Stop Mock Server

 Use `stop` to stop the mock server.
-It returns a promise. *Waiting for the server to stop will be useful while running mock server along with your unit or component tests.*
+It returns a promise. *Waiting for the server to stop will be useful while running the mock server along with your unit or component tests.*

 ```javascript
 await mock.stop();